shawntabrizi/rust-state-machine/steps/33/README.md

 Traits can contain within it two things:

-1. Functions which must be implemented by the type
+1. Functions which must be implemented by the type.
-2. Associated types
+2. Associated types.

 ### Custom Functions